mohammedahsan011/InterviewSolution-/README.md

 Running using CMD on Windows :

-1.Initially Compile all the files or compile Train.java using javac Train.java
+1.Initially Compile all the files or compile Train.java using the command  : javac Train.java

 2.And run Train.java using the command :  java Train "AB5, BC4, DC8, DE6, AD5, CE2, EB3, AE7" .